Top Nav

 A female Blue-eyed black lemur (Eulemur flavifrons).

-AEECL has been conducting community-based conservation programs on the Sahamalaza Peninsula in northwest Madagascar since 2000.
-AEECL supports lemur conservation—especially that of the Blue-eyed black lemur, which may be extinct in the next 11 years—by maintaining and strengthening natural habitat and improving how that habitat is used by humans.
-Additionally, AEECL advances the understanding and conservation of Madagascar’s lemurs through scientific research and captive propagation.
+The Lemur Conservation Association (AEECL) focuses conservation efforts in northwest Madagascar through innovative capacity building, community outreach, and on-the-ground research programs.
+We have been conducting community-based conservation programs on the Sahamalaza Peninsula since 2000.
+We support lemur conservation by maintaining and strengthening natural habitat and improving how that habitat is used by humans.
+Additionally, AEECL advances the understanding and conservation of Madagascar’s lemurs through scientific research and captive breeding.

 Reforestation

-AEECL works with local communities to conduct community-based reforestation.
-AEECL’s programs planted over 111,000 trees around 14 villages in 2013 alone, often involving local schools.
+We work with local communities to conduct community-based reforestation.
+AEECL’s programs planted over 111,000 trees around 14 villages in 2013 alone, involving local schools.
 Once the trees are planted, an association of gardeners monitors the survival of saplings and re-plants trees if necessary.

 Constructing a fire break with the help of local communities.